idaholab/moose/modules/solid_properties/doc/content/modules/solid_properties/index.md

 ## Usage

-All Solid Properties UserObjects can be accessed in MOOSE objects through the usual UserObject interface.
-The following example provides a detailed explanation of the steps involved to use the Solid Properties UserObjects in other MOOSE objects, and the syntax required in the input file.
+All Solid Properties materials can be accessed in MOOSE objects through the usual Material interface.
+The following example provides a detailed explanation of the steps involved to use the Solid Properties Materials in other MOOSE objects, and the syntax required in the input file.

-This example is for a problem where thermal solid properties are needed.
-A material is provided to calculate solid properties at the quadrature points.
+This example is for a problem where thermal conductivity and its derivative are needed in a kernel.
+An example input file syntax using this kernel and the Solid Properties module is also provided.
+Similar steps would be followed for other material properties.

 ### Source

 To access the solid properties defined in the Solid Properties module in a MOOSE object, the source code of the object must include the following lines of code.

-In the header file of the material, a `const` reference to the base `ThermalSolidProperties` object is required:
+To provide the consistent interface to solid material property derivatives, the kernel must inherit from the templated `DerivativeMaterialInterface` class.
+If your MOOSE object already inherits from this class, then skip forward to the discussion on how to retrieve solid material properties.
+Assuming your MOOSE object does not already inherit from the `DerivativeMaterialInterface` class, continue here.

+Suppose we would like to use the thermal conductivity and its derivative in a kernel named `HeatDiffusion` that inherits from the `Kernel` class.
+Simply modify the inheritance in the header file to the templated `DerivativeMaterialInterface` class:

-!listing modules/solid_properties/include/materials/ThermalSolidPropertiesMaterial.h line=ThermalSolidProperties
+!listing modules/solid_properties/test/include/kernels/HeatDiffusion.h line=DerivativeMaterialInterface<Kernel>

 !alert note
-A forward declaration to the `ThermalSolidProperties` class is required at the beginning of the header file.
+An include statement to the `DerivativeMaterialInterface` class is required at the beginning of the header file.

-!listing modules/solid_properties/include/materials/ThermalSolidPropertiesMaterial.h line=class ThermalSolidProperties

-In the include file, the `ThermalSolidProperties` class must be included

-!listing modules/solid_properties/include/materials/ThermalSolidPropertiesMaterial.h line= "ThermalSolidProperties.h"

-The Solid Properties UserObject is passed to this material in the input file by adding a UserObject name parameters in the input parameters:

-!listing modules/solid_properties/src/materials/ThermalSolidPropertiesMaterial.C line=addRequiredParam

-The reference to the UserObject is then initialized in the constructor using

-!listing modules/solid_properties/src/materials/ThermalSolidPropertiesMaterial.C line=getUserObject

-The properties defined in the Solid Properties UserObject can now be accessed through the reference.
-In this material, the `computeQpProperties` method calculates a number of properties at the quadrature points using the values of `_T[_qp]`.

-!listing modules/solid_properties/src/materials/ThermalSolidPropertiesMaterial.C start=computeQpProperties
+!listing modules/solid_properties/test/include/kernels/HeatDiffusion.h line=include

-Applications requiring property derivatives can inherit from the `ThermalSolidPropertiesMaterial` class and override the `computeQpProperties()` method to compute such derivatives.
+Finally, in the source file of the MOOSE object where a solid material property is needed, modify the constructor to obtain the parameters of the templated base class:

+!listing modules/solid_properties/test/src/kernels/HeatDiffusion.C start=parameters end=getMaterialProperty

+Once your MOOSE object inherits from the `DerivativeMaterialInterface` class, you can now use material properties provided by the Solid Properties module.
+In the header file of the MOOSE object where a solid material property is needed (in this case, the thermal conductivity and its derivative), `const` references to the material properties are required:

+!listing modules/solid_properties/test/include/kernels/HeatDiffusion.h start=/// thermal end=};

+The names `_k` and `_dk_dT` are arbitrary, and may be selected as desired per application.

+The desired material properties are then obtained in the constructor in the source file according to the name of those properties defined in `ThermalSolidPropertiesMaterial` (which may be customized to be different from `k_solid`, `rho_solid`, and `cp_solid`).
+Here, the default name of `"k_solid"` is used.

+!listing modules/solid_properties/test/src/kernels/HeatDiffusion.C start=parameters end={

+Then, material properties are used just as other MOOSE materials are used.
+For example, the weak residual for the heat diffusion kernel grabs the value of thermal conductivity at the present quadrature point.

+!listing modules/solid_properties/test/src/kernels/HeatDiffusion.C start=computeQpResidual end=Real

 ### Input file syntax

-The Solid Properties UserObjects are implemented in an input file in the `Modules` block.
-For example, to use stainless steel 316 thermal properties, the input file syntax would be:
+The Solid Properties Materials are implemented in an input file in the `Materials` block.
+For example, to use stainless steel 316 thermal properties to provide the thermal conductivity in the `HeatDiffusion` kernel above, the input file syntax would be:

-!listing modules/solid_properties/test/tests/stainless_steel_316/test.i block=Modules

-In this example, the user has specified that the surface is polished, rather than the default `oxidized` state.

-The solid properties can then be accessed by other MOOSE objects through the name given in the input file.

 !listing modules/solid_properties/test/tests/stainless_steel_316/test.i block=Materials

-Due to the consistent interface for solid properties, a different solid can be substituted in the input file be changing the type of the UserObject.
-For example, to set thermal properties with an arbitrary functional dependence, the solid property module section of the input file is:
+Due to the consistent interface for solid properties, a different solid can be substituted in the input file be changing the type of the Material.
+For example, to set thermal properties with an arbitrary functional dependence instead, the solid property module section of the input file is:

-!listing modules/solid_properties/test/tests/functional/test.i block=Modules
+!listing modules/solid_properties/test/tests/functional/test.i block=Materials

 ## Creating additional solids

 New solids can be added to the Solid Properties module by inheriting from the base class appropriate to the formulation and overriding the methods that describe the solid properties.
-These can then be used in an identical manner as all other Solid Properties UserObjects.
+New solids can also be added to separate applications for more custom usage.
+These can then be used in an identical manner as all other Solid Properties Materials.

+For example, suppose new thermal solid properties were desired for a material named `GorillaGlue` in the Navier-Stokes module.
+Begin from an empty material inheriting from `ThermalSolidPropertiesMaterial`.
+Override all methods in `SolidPropertiesMaterial` that you would like to imlement custom `GorillaGlue` properties for.
+The header file for your new material indicates all methods that will be defined.

+!listing language=cpp
+#ifndef THERMALGORILLAGLUEMATERIAL_H
+#define THERMALGORILLAGLUEMATERIAL_H
+//
+#include "ThermalSolidPropertiesMaterial.h"
+//
+class ThermalGorillaGlueProperties;
+template <> InputParameters validParams<ThermalGorillaGlueProperties>();
+//
+class ThermalGraphiteProperties : public ThermalSolidPropertiesMaterial {
+public:
+  ThermalGraphiteProperties(const InputParameters & parameters);
+  virtual const std::string & solidName() const override;
+  virtual Real molarMass() const override;
+  virtual void computeIsobaricSpecificHeat() override;
+  virtual void computeIsobaricSpecificHeatDerivatives() override;
+  virtual void computeThermalConductivity() override;
+  virtual void computeThermalConductivityDerivatives() override;
+  virtual void computeDensity() override;
+  virtual void computeDensityDerivatives() override;
+private:
+  static const std::string _name;
+};
+#endif /* THERMALGORILLAGLUEMATERIAL_H */

+Next, implement those methods in a `ThermalGorillaGlueProperties` material.
+You can provide a class description to make it clear what properties this new material provides.

+!listing language=cpp
+#include "ThermalGorillaGlueProperties.h"
+registerMooseObject("SolidPropertiesApp", ThermalGorillaGlueProperties);
+const std::string ThermalGorillaGlueProperties::_name = std::string("thermal_gorilla_glue");
+//
+template <>
+InputParameters
+validParams<ThermalGorillaGlueProperties>()
+{
+  InputParameters params = validParams<ThermalSolidPropertiesMaterial>();
+  params.addClassDescription("ThermalSolidPropertiesMaterial defining Gorilla Glue properties.");
+  return params;
+}
+//
+ThermalGorillaGlueProperties::ThermalGorillaGlueProperties(
+    const InputParameters & parameters)
+  : ThermalSolidPropertiesMaterial(parameters)
+{
+}

+Then, the remainder of the source file includes the material-specific implementations of the methods defined in the header file for Gorilla Glue.

 ## Objects, Actions, and Syntax